 1: Making the move to digital

-A health and beauty retailer wanted to take their in-house training digital, and commissioned LEO to convert their paper-based induction and product knowledge training materials into an engaging elearning solution for their staff in over 800 stores.
-LEO created 17 microlearning modules on various induction topics including customer service and till operations, as well as product training modules covering haircare, skincare and fragrance.
+A health and beauty retailer wanted to take their in-house training digital, and commissioned LEO Learning to convert their paper-based induction and product knowledge training materials into an engaging elearning solution for their staff in over 800 stores.
+LEO Learning created 17 microlearning modules on various induction topics including customer service and till operations, as well as product training modules covering haircare, skincare and fragrance.

 2: Code of conduct, conflicts of interest and competition law

-A global energy supplier commissioned LEO to create a series of elearning modules with topics such as Conflicts of Interest, Competition Law and Code of Conduct.
+A global energy supplier commissioned LEO Learning to create a series of elearning modules with topics such as Conflicts of Interest, Competition Law and Code of Conduct.
 A key reason for the training was the need to impart how the organisation’s code of conduct affects everyday practices across the business.
 To achieve this, we based the learning around a series of ‘interactive dilemmas’ where learners were introduced to specific scenarios.
 To test learners’ knowledge, we developed a series of questions where learners could rate their confidence in each situation and be able to revise their choices in light of further information.
 These were designed to challenge learners to display their understanding of the Code, their responsibilities and where they could seek advice.
 Learners were supported in this by a series of short tutorials and resources.